OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_EDA.md

 order by 2 desc
 ```

-### 3.Analyze trends in SalePrice over different year to understand how property prices have changed over time.
+### 3. Analyze trends in SalePrice over different year to understand how property prices have changed over time.
 ```sql
 select
     *,